gravitational/teleport/rfd/0109-opsgenie-plugin.md

 Similar to the existing Pagerduty plugin for auto-approval to work, the user creating an Access Request must have a Teleport username that is also the email address associated with an Opsgenie account.

 Access requests will be mapped to Opsgenie alerts by including the Access request ID in the tags field of the note.

-Shared code between the teleport-plugins found in lib is not too extensive and the simplest method to handle this when adding the Opsgenie plugin would be to simply duplicate what is needed for now.

 ## Security considerations